trustgraph/trustgraph-holochain/README.md

 ## Dev

-If you're new to holochain dev, start here: <https://developer.holochain.org/install>.
+If you're new to holochain dev, start here: <https://developer.holochain.org/quick-start>.
 Then, from a terminal in the root of this repo:

 ```
-nix-shell
+nix develop
 ```

 Then within nix shell: